 The Pacific Northwest Building Resilience Coalition represents thousands of private companies committed to improving planning, development, and the construction of homes, buildings, communities, and associated infrastructure capable of surviving, recovering from, and adapting to the growing impacts of natural disasters, climate change, and an ever-evolving urban and physical environment.

-In partnership with the Pacific Northwest Economic Region (PNWER), the Coalition is Working on a multi-year Designing for Resilience initiative that will help create a more resilient and sustainable infrastructure by protecting the lives, property, and economic well-being of Pacific Northwest residents against potential hazards, both natural and artificial.
+In partnership with the Pacific Northwest Economic Region (PNWER), the Coalition is Working on a multi-year Designing for Resilience initiative that will help create a more resilient and sustainable infrastructure by protecting the lives, property, and economic well-being of Pacific Northwest residents against potential hazards, both natural and man-made.
 Strengthening Building Codes to be more resilient is a significant element of this initiative.

 _________________________________